kalimawiki/blog-writing/content/posts/case-studies-of-successful-joint-ventures-in-vietnam’s-pharmaceutical-market-2025-11-20.md

 * Company partners with government → co-invests in manufacturing AND healthcare capacity → improves disease detection and management → measures success by health outcomes AND commercial sustainability

-The innovation is treating healthcare system strengthening as part of the commercial strategy, not separate corporate social responsibility.
+The innovation is treating the healthcare system strengthening as part of the commercial strategy, not separate corporate social responsibility.
 When doctors can diagnose diseases earlier and hospitals have proper treatment protocols, demand for effective medicines increases organically—it's not just pushed through sales and marketing.

 ### What Makes This Work